James Ewell Brown (Jeb) Stuart was, along with Nathan Bedford Forrest, the most renowned Cavalry Commander of the American Civil War.

-the eyes and ears of General Robert E Lee’s all conquering Army of Northern Virginia he had humiliated his opponents in the Army of the Potomac time and time again.
+As the eyes and ears of General Robert E Lee’s all conquering Army of North Virginia he had humiliated his opponents in the Army of the Potomac time and time again.

 Stuart’s role would as usual be to gather intelligence, screen Lee’s army from attack and harass the enemy.